ckamps/2232-defiance/content/07-home-systems.md

 ## Wireless access points

 All wireless access points were installed in 2022 at about the same time gigabit fiber internet service was established.
-Depending on your device, the WiFi 6 access points are capable of providing up to ~500Mbps speeds throughout the home and outside.
+Depending on your device, the WiFi 6 access points are capable of providing up to ~500Mbps wireless speeds throughout the home and outside.
+(Wired ethernet speeds are higher).

 {{< image src="img/systems/unifi-devices.jpeg" wrapper="col mx-auto" caption="Home router and WiFi access points" class="rounded" >}}